-The undergraduate program in electrical engineering has the following five specific program educational objectives (PEOs):
+The electrical engineering program has five program educational objectives (PEOs):

-- 1. Graduates should excel in engineering positions in industry and other organizations that emphasize design and implementation of engineering systems and devices. - 2.
-Graduates should excel in the best graduate schools, reaching advanced degrees in engineering and related disciplines. - 3.
-Within several years from graduation our alumni should have established a successful career in an engineering-related multidisciplinary field, possibly leading or participating effectively in interdisciplinary engineering projects, as well as continuously adapting to changing technologies. - 4.
-We expect our graduates to continue personal development through professional study and self-learning. - 5.
-We expect our graduates to be good citizens and cultured human beings, as well as to appreciate the importance of professional, ethical, and societal responsibilities.
+- PEO 1: Our graduates should excel in engineering positions in industry and other organizations that emphasize design and implementation of engineering systems and devices. - PEO 2: Our graduates should excel in the best graduate schools, reaching advanced degrees in engineering and related disciplines. - PEO 3: Within several years from graduation our alumni should have established a successful career in an engineering-related multidisciplinary field, leading or participating effectively in interdisciplinary engineering projects, as well as continuously adapting to changing technologies. - PEO 4: Our graduates are expected to continue personal development through professional study and self-learning. - PEO 5: Our graduates are expected to be good citizens and cultured human beings, with full appreciation of the importance of professional, ethical and societal responsibilities.